extrawurst/extrawurst.github.io/_posts/2021/2021-03-15-gitui-a-year-in-opensource.md

 # The road to 1.0

 My initial goal was to match features that i found annoying in the regular git-cli.
 Use-cases that I resort to solve in GUIs like Fork.
 We have long passed that point thanks to contributions.
-Still I now formulated my top priorities to get done before being able to call gitui version **1.0**:
+Still I now formulated my top priorities to get done before being able to call GitUI version **1.0**:

 * upstream branches